pensiero/dockerfile-nginx-php-mysql/README.md

-### dockerfile-apache-php
+### dockerfile-nginx-php

-Docker image with PHP7, intended to use with Nginx
+Docker image with PHP7.2, intended to use with Nginx

 ### Usage with Nginx